 If you plan to compete in the NCCGA as an individual, NCCGA staff is able to help select what tournaments work best for your schedule and assist with the payment process.

-3. Ask questions and use the NCCGA as a resource: Starting a team or competing individually in tournaments can be uncomfortable for a lot of people, especially those just entering college.
+3. Get Involved: Starting a team or competing individually in tournaments can be uncomfortable for a lot of people, especially those just entering college.
 We know because we've been there.
 Make sure to reach out, ask questions and let the NCCGA help with getting you playing club golf in school.
 Even if you want to play more recreational golf, we are happy to help assist in running recreational events for your club.

 If you are unsure of what steps to take or have general questions about the NCCGA, you can email me at email@example.com.